 Areas of the Myelin become inflamed (as yet the cause of this is uncertain), the body then tries to heal this damage with a little 'scar' or 'plaque' which prevents the signals from passing easily through the affected nerve any more.
 Short circuits and muddled messages happen instead of easy conduction - just like damaged wiring.

 The Nervous System runs all the main functions of the body.
-This drawing is very simplified, but shows how nerves are connected to the brain and fan outwards from the Spinal cord.
-In Multiple Sclerosis, damage can occur almost anywhere, but usually takes place in the brain and the spinal cord itself.
-The damage is indiscriminate, totally unpredictable, and can cause havoc.
-Symptoms from numbness in fingers and toes, blindness, loss of the use of limbs to incontinence and having difficulty swallowing - terrifying things that strike the individual out of the blue, often quite suddenly.
+The illustration below shows how nerves are connected to the brain and fan outwards from the Spinal cord.
+In MS, damage can occur almost anywhere, but usually takes place in the brain and the spinal cord itself.

 Multiple Sclerosis affects more women than men, at a ratio of about 3:2.
 It can be called a 'young persons' disease as most people are diagnosed between the ages of 20 and 40 years.
-The symptoms can disable very rapidly, or remain relatively mild, but as mentioned above, the way the disease affects an individual is unpredictable.
-There is currently no cure for MS, though various treatments are available at the centre for the symptoms of the condition.
+The symptoms can disable very rapidly, or remain relatively mild.
+There is currently no cure for MS, though various treatments are available for the symptoms of the condition.